nzzzzzw/gallo-market-analysis-portfolio/README.md

 Wake Forest University's MSM program partnered with Gallo for a semester-long consulting project.
 As a **student analytics team**, our objective was to answer:

+**The Challenge:**
+> **"With the increase in spiked seltzer trends, consumers (mainly Millennials and Generation Z) are drinking less wine and/or spirits.
+How should Gallo handle this shift?"**

+Student teams presented in December 2020, proposing both **actionable strategies** for immediate implementation and **innovative concepts** to capture the next generation of consumers.

+So our team choose the topic:
 > **"Can Barefoot Hard Seltzer successfully enter the Chinese market using premium wine-based positioning?
 Which consumer segments, channels, and pricing strategies maximize market penetration?"**

 **Our Approach:** Designed and executed a 273-response consumer survey across major Chinese cities, applying STEEPG analysis, SWOT framework, competitive benchmarking, and Keller's Brand Equity Pyramid to develop a data-backed market entry strategy.